-Poorly prepared sermons cause boredom and the people in your church will go in search of greener pastures.
-You are not going to keep them unless your messages are getting into their heart and mind.
+Poorly prepared sermons breed boredom in the church.
+You will know when the people in the congregation start wandering in search of greener pastures but by then you are too late.
+You are not going to keep them unless your messages penetrate their hearts and minds.
+Poorly prepared sermons enter through one ear and leave through the other.
 They have come to hear a Word from God.
-Get one from the Lord for yourself and then give it to the congregation.
+For Christ’s sake get one from the Lord for yourself and then give it to the congregation.

-3. People will loose their trust on you
+3. People will lose their faith in You

-Let the congregation know that you take your God’s word for granted and they will follow the example and end up being an immature bunch of nominal Christians.
+A Shepherd cannot feed his flock poorly and still expect them to grow healthy and strong.
+Likewise, preach poor sermons to your congregation and they will end up in spiritual malnourishment.
+Let them know you take your responsibility and the privilege of preaching God’s word for granted and they will follow the example and end up being a half-baked immature bunch of namesake Christians.

 Abraham Lincoln once said, “Give me six hours to chop down a tree and I will spend the first four sharpening the axe.”
 We can tell the same about preaching.
 How far will you go to prepare your sermon?
 What is the highest price you will not hesitate to pay for preparing an effective sermon?
 Remember, preaching God’s Word is the most sacred responsibility God has trusted us with.
 He demands that we remain faithful to that responsibility.
 Preaching God’s Word is a privilege we have.
 God demands that we don’t take that privilege for granted.
 The message you preach might be the difference between life and death or heaven and hell for somebody.
 I sincerely hope and pray this series will inspire you to do better next time.